GMOD/Apollo/docs/Apollo2Build.md

 # Quick-start guide

+There are two modes of installation.
+Development, in which case you should (look here)[Architecture.md] or production, which will typically require an external separate database and producing a ```war``` file that will be placed in a webapp directory association with a server such as tomcat or resin.

 ## Install prerequisites

-You will minimally need to install Java (Oracle or OpenJDK's version, minimally Java7, ([Grails](https://grails.org/), [git](https://git-scm.com/), [ant] (http://ant.apache.org/), and a servlet web server - [tomcat, minimally 7.0.28](http://tomcat.apache.org/) or [resin](http://caucho.com/).
+You will minimally need to install Java (Oracle or OpenJDK's version, Java (7 or greater), ([Grails](https://grails.org/), [git](https://git-scm.com/), [ant] (http://ant.apache.org/), and java web server - [tomcat, minimally 7.0.28](http://tomcat.apache.org/) or [resin](http://caucho.com/).
 If you wish to use a database a non-embedded database (recommended for a production environment) you will have to install that separately.
 ### Grails
 Installing grails is made easier by using [GVM](http://gvmtool.net/) which can automatically setup grails for you.
 We will use grails 2.4.5 for Web Apollo